cloudflare/workers-docs/reference/tooling/serverless/quick-start.md

 set CLOUDFLARE_AUTH_EMAIL=YOUR_CLOUDFLARE_EMAIL
 ```

 You’ll need to redefine your environmental variables each time you open a new terminal.
-Optionally, you can set the environment variables in your [`serverless.yml`](TODO link)

 ## Write Code